Hiya! I'm

 Qualcomm Institute Makerspace

-• Wired and drilled 3-phase contactor, current sensor, Fabman onto vertical bandsaw
+• Retrofitted a 3-phase contactor, current sensor, and Fabman access controller into a vertical bandsaw for automated monitoring and control

-• Mentor and guide students in using fabrication tools, electronics equipment, and workshop resources
+• Advise and mentor students in using fabrication tools and best design practices (Epilog laser cutters, 3D printers), electronics equipment (specialty), and workshop resources

-• Manage and maintain equipment (reflow oven, digital magnifiers, solder stations, etc.), 3D printers (Bambu A1/A1 Mini, Prusa), laser cutters, CNC routers, heavy power machinery
+• Maintain, troubleshoot, and update Makerspace equipment (electronics tools - reflow oven, digital magnifiers, solder stations, etc.), 3D printers (Bambu A1 Mini/P1S/H2D, Prusa MK4S), Epilog laser cutters, metal vertical band saw, heavy power machinery, etc.

 Projects